As a blood donor I got the following notice following a blood donation:

 What does this mean??
 Should I be worried and will I ever be able to give blood again?
 My lifestyle is low-risk (faithfully married for 25 years, no drug use, feel good, etc.).
 What do you think?

 Fortunately, the letter that you received indicated that the initial test for HIV antibodies was a false positive.
 This means that the test wrongly showed that your blood was infected with HIV, when in fact, it was not.
-Should a person receive a test result that indicates that s/he is HIV positive, it is important to have a follow-up test to verify those results.
+If a person receives a test result that indicates that s/he is HIV positive, it's a good idea to have a follow-up test to verify those results.

 Various factors are thought to contribute to a false positive HIV test, including: